 Click here for an article on how to accurately measure your waist circumference for use in this equation.

 Compared with BMI, the Relative Fat Mass (RFM) equation was more accurate for body fat-defined obesity among both men and women over 20 years old and RFM was more accurate than BMI for those with a high body fat percentage and this accuracy held for those that were Mexican-Americans, European Americans and Africans-Americans.

-Let’s look at a few examples using the Relative Fat Mass (RFM) equation with men and women, in both metric and American measurements;
+Looking at the equations another way, Relative Fat Mass (RFM) in both metric and American measurements is;

 How to Interpret Relative Fat Mass Results

 Based on the research of Gallagher et al and data from the World Health Organization, health body fat ranges have been determined as follows;